 Services: Information board

 Suitability: An easy destination for the whole family.
 Not suitable for the disabled.

 The site is managed by Metsähallitus, Parks & Wildlife Finland.

-- A notification must be submitted to Metsähallitus of any events organised at the site: instructions and a form (www.metsa.fi, in Finnish)
+Metsähallitus must be notified of any events organised at the site.
+Instructions and form (www.metsa.fi)